Stress (Cortisol) Test

 4 Simple Steps to a Healthier You

-Your kit includes a free return envelope included, making it easy for you to post your sample back to us securely.
-You can leave the rest to us, while our team of diagnostic experts analyse your sample at our partner laboratory
+Your kit includes a free return envelope, making it easy to post your sample back to us safely and securely.
+As for the rest, you can leave that to us.
+Taking our test just may be one of the least stressful things you do.
+You can sit back and relax while our team of diagnostic experts analyses your sample at our partner laboratory.

 - Stress (Cortisol) Test